-Base Salary in Fiscal 2016
+Base Salary in Fiscal 2019

-None of our named executive officers experienced an increase in base salary as part of the Company's annual year-end performance review and compensation process in November 2015.
-This conservative approach reflects the Committee's continued commitment to favor incentive compensation elements directly linked to the achievement of targeted financial goals and the creation of stockholder value.
+None of our named executive officers received an increase in base salary as part of the Company's annual year-end performance review and compensation process in November 2018.
+This conservative approach reflects the Committee's continued commitment to incentive compensation elements directly linked to the achievement of our target financial goals and the creation of stockholder value.